 But, being the contrarian that I am, I'm here to tell you why that should not scare you off.

-First, let's take a look at the growth of e-commerce across the region.
+First, let's take a look at the growth of e-commerce business in Latin America.

 The fact that e-commerce is only just starting to catch on in LATAM means two important things: